MESAHub/mesa/docs/source/installation.rst

 next section).

 You can also download zip files of `older MESA releases <https://doi.org/10.5281/zenodo.2602941>`__.
-If you plan to do so, please read :ref:`this FAQ entry <faq:Installing Older Versions of MESA>`.
+If you plan to do so, please read :ref:`this FAQ entry <faq:Installing Older (before 25.XX) Versions of MESA>`.

 .. _environment: